-Culture goes bottom up, but to consistently keep that culture alive and thriving, investment must come from the top down, financially, but more importantly empathetically, seeing and understanding how it works from the side of the people that do the leg work within the products creation.
+Culture goes bottom-up, but to consistently keep that culture alive and thriving, the investment must come from the top-down, financially, but more importantly empathetically, seeing and understanding how it works from the side of the people that do the leg work within the creation of the product.

 Live versus living